Render tree¶

 and then filter the surface).

-Being able to compute the objectBoundingBox
+Being able to compute the objectBoundingBox of an element before

 rendering it would open the door to fixing bug #1 (yeah, really):